rpgreview/papersandpaychecks/pnp.md

 Wisdom: Wisdom represents the character's stability of mind, willpower, intellectual clarity, judgement, and common sense.
 Wisdom however does not contribute significantly to secondary characteristics or skills, with most resolution tests being based directly on tests against the characteristic itself.

 Dexterity: Dexterity represents fine manipulation, reflexes, flexibility, balance, and hand-eye coordination.
 It is used in a significant number of physical skills, and is also fairly common in direct characteristic tests.
+A character receives one standard action at 5 points or less of Dexterity, two from 6 to 15, three from 16 to 25 etc.

 Consitution: Constitution represents the character's physical health, energy, and resilience to sickness.
 Constitution does contribute to a few secondary characteristics and skills, however most resolution tests being based directly on tests against the characteristic itself, or gradual effects over time (e.g., aging).